UPDATED: Aug 25, 2020

 But getting your claim filed — and honored, on top of that — can be a little bit easier if you know what to do before you get into an accident in the first place.
-Or, even if you’re reading this right now because you need advice on your own personal situation, you can still benefit from some of the tips we have listed on this page.
+Or, even if you’re reading this right now because you need advice on dealing with your insurance company when your car needs repair, you can still benefit from some of the tips we have listed on this page.

 For some of the people reading this, dissection may be “too little, too late”. but if you’re in the very beginning stages of filing your claim, or you’re educating yourself and what you need to know before you get into an accident, then we advise you to take notes.
 Because the following information is very important.

-If, while reading the section above, you scratched your head and asked “what is a third party claim?”
+If, while reading the section above, you scratched your head and asked: “what is a third-party claim?”
 We understand the need for clarification.
 The claims filing process can be extremely confusing, and it’s important to understand the terminology before you get swept up in the legalese.

 With any luck, the at-fault driver’s insurance policy will have enough coverage that you will only have to deal with getting the money from their insurance company.
-In this situation, when you have to file a claim against the other drivers insurance to get damages and medical expenses paid for, this is a third party claim.
+In this situation, when you have to file a claim against the other drivers’ insurance to get damages and medical expenses paid for, this is a third party claim.
 And, if you and the other driver are not insured by the same company, it can be a nightmare to get the money you are owed.

 Then, it will be up to your insurance company to deal with the at-fault driver’s ensure in order to get reimbursed.
 And trust us, you’d much rather have your insurance company taking care of that reimbursement then having to do it yourself.
-Third party claims are notoriously difficult to get paid out in full, and your insurer has the lawyers in the money to make sure it happens.
-Most often, drivers who are trying to file a third party claim do not.
+Third-party claims are notoriously difficult to get paid out in full, and your insurer has the lawyers in the money to make sure it happens.
+Most often, drivers who are trying to file a third-party claim do not.

 For those drivers living in a no-fault state (such as Florida, Pennsylvania, Hawaii, Kansas, Kentucky, Michigan, Massachusetts, Minnesota, New York, New Jersey, North Dakota, or Utah), it can get further complicated still.
-This is because the no-fault laws in these states limit whether or not you are allowed to file a third party claim against the other driver’s Insurance company. this is true, even if the other driver is at fault.
+This is because the no-fault laws in these states limit whether or not you are allowed to file a third-party claim against the other driver’s Insurance company. this is true, even if the other driver is at fault.